87% of the companies who run account-based marketing initiatives say they outperform other marketing campaigns in delivering ROI

 5. Use the right tools to speed up results

-While account-based marketing segmentation delivers amazing results, it also requires more effort than other sales strategies.
-Thankfully, using tools to automate tasks related to ABM segmentation saves time and resources — all while allowing you to reap the rewards of segmenting your accounts.
+While account-based marketing segmentation drives strong results, it requires more upfront effort than other sales strategies.
+Tools that automate ABM segmentation tasks save time and resources while maintaining the benefits of targeted campaigns.

 Here are some of the tools you should consider: